mcp-server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'stablecoin_index' or 'coin_history'.
-No exclusions or context-specific advice is provided.
+The description offers no guidance on when to use this tool versus alternatives like 'stablecoin_index' or 'coin_history'.
+There are no explicit usage contexts or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.